javaplus/DockerDojo/labs/nginx_volume_mount.md

 #### Stretch Goal

 What would you have to do if you wanted to change the index.html?
 Try adding new text to it?
-Do you need to restart the container?
+Do you need to restart the container or can you just refresh the browser?